soumya997/soumya997.github.io/_posts/2026-03-13-diffusion-policy-visuomotor-policy-learning-via-action-diffusion-paper-explained.md

 ## DDPM Explained

 Original purpose of DDPM was to image generation, similar to GAN, VAE or Normalizing Flow.
-But, unlike others its much stable to train, and generate high quality images, without the fear of mode collapse.
-Almost all image generation models learns how to convert a latent vector (gaussian noise) to an image in one step, but in DDPM, the model fundamentally tries to learn how to remove noise from the latent vector over k iterations.
+But, unlike others its much stable to train, and generate high quality images, **without the fear of mode collapse**.
+Almost all image generation models learns how to _convert a latent vector (gaussian noise) to an image in one step_, but in DDPM, the model fundamentally tries to learn how to remove noise from the latent vector over k iterations.
 Let’s understand how.

 <div style="text-align: center;">
     <img src="../assets/img/image 1.png">
 </div>

-DDPM has two process forward process and reverse process, in the forward process we gradually add noise to an sampled image for k steps, and in reverse we try to predict given a noisier version of the image, how much noise we need to remove to get to a less noisy image.
+DDPM has two process **forward process** and **reverse process**, in the forward process we gradually add noise to an sampled image($x_0$) for $k$ steps, and in the reverse process, the model does the exact opposite, it learns to look at a noisy image and figure out how much noise to strip away to restore it.

 ### **Forward Diffusion Process:**

 We gradually add gaussian noise to original image $x_0$ for $T$ steps, and by the time it reaches to $T$, the original image turns into a pure Gaussian noise $x_t \sim N (0, I)$
 .
-This forward diffusion process is described as a transition probability of getting to a more noisy version of the image ($x_{t-1}$) given the less noisy version ($x_t$),
+This forward diffusion process is described as a _transition probability of getting to a more noisy version of the image ($x_{t-1}$) given the less noisy version ($x_t$)_,

 $$
 q(x_t \mid x_{t-1}) = \mathcal{N}(x_t; \sqrt{1 - \beta_t} \, x_{t-1}, \beta_t I)
 $$

-here $\beta_t$ is the noise schedule, means it decides how much noise to add at time step $t$.
+Here, $\beta_t$ is the noise schedule, means it decides how much noise to add at time step $t$.

 Using re-prametrizaiton trick we can, estimate $x_t$ given any arbitrary time step $t$ and $x_0$.